 The governors and staff of Rainford High are committed to the inclusion of all students with special educational needs and disabilities in the full life of the school, with equal access to a broad and balanced curriculum.
-We always aim to raise the aspirations of and expectations for all students including students identified with Special Educational Needs.
+We always aim to raise the aspirations and expectations for all students including students identified with Special Educational Needs.

 SEN/D is a core principle of Rainford, as everyone strives to break down barriers.
 This underpins our teaching and learning, regardless of particular needs or abilities.
 Every child, whatever their difficulties, is supported in finding strategies to deal/overcome them.